juntaic7/juntaic7.github.io/content/publication/conference-paper/index.md

 # Display this page in the Featured widget?
 featured: false

+# Hide this publication from the site
+draft: true

 # Custom links (uncomment lines below)
 # links:
 # - name: Custom Link